hardboydu/awesome/awesome.md

 * [dns parse](https://github.com/pflarr/dns_parse)
 * [libphenom](https://github.com/facebook/libphenom) An eventing framework for building high performance and high scalability systems in C.

+# DPDK

+* [MoonGen](https://github.com/emmericp/MoonGen)  MoonGen is a fully scriptable high-speed packet generator built on DPDK and LuaJIT.
+It can saturate a 10 Gbit/s connection with 64 byte packets on a single CPU core while executing user-provided Lua scripts for each packet.
+Multi-core support allows for even higher rates.
+It also features precise and accurate timestamping and rate control.

 # 数学